psarangi550/github_git_rev/adv_concept/how_to_cherry_pick.md

 - cherry picking allow us to take `any commit` and `apply/insert` to the `currently checked out branch` as the `last commit`

-- it is `not a destrutive operation` but rather create `new commit SHA` while performing this action
+- it is `not a destrutive operation` but rather create `new commit SHA` while performing this action on the `currenly checked out branch`

 - **senario:-1**

-  - lets suppose we are working on the `feature` branch, we have `multiple commit` on the `feature branch` , but we want only one commit as a bug fix `on the master or main` branch then we can use the `cherry pick the commit SHA` and add that to the `master/main` branch
+  - lets suppose we are working on the `feature` branch, we have `multiple commit` on the `feature branch` , but we want only one commit as a bug fix  of the `feature branch` onto `the master or main` branch then we can use the `cherry pick the commit SHA` and add that to the `master/main` branch

 - **Another Senario**